appcornerit/AppCorner-Social/README.md

 AppCorner
 ============

 Share your favorites apps on AppCorner and discover new apps around the world with your friends.
+The easy way to bookmarks apps with your iPhone on your website for free!

 This app for iPhone use [Deployd](http://deployd.com) as server (a great open source platform over mongodb and node.js) that run on [appcorner.it](http://www.appcorner.it).